ramkishna1233/Zomato_data-analysis/README.md

 Breakdown of this notebook:

 Loading the dataset: Load the data and import the libraries.
-Data Cleaning:
+Data Cleaning,
-Deleting redundant columns.
+Deleting redundant columns,
-Renaming the columns.
+Renaming the column,
-Dropping duplicates.
+Dropping duplicates,
-Cleaning individual columns.
+Cleaning individual columns,
-Remove the NaN values from the dataset
+Remove the NaN values from the dataset,
-#Some Transformations
+Some Transformations.

 Regression Analysis:

-Linear Regression
+Linear Regression,
-Decision Tree Regression
+Decision Tree Regression,
-Random Forest Regression
+Random Forest Regression,

 Data Visualization: Using plots to find relations between the features: